Skip to main content

 Content Description

 This collection consists of the personal papers of researcher Henry P. Anderson.
-The materials cover to agricultural labor conditions; corporate agriculture and farm economy; pesticide use and effect on workers; agriculture-related legislation; farmer associations; and labor, religious and political organizing efforts to improve agricultural working conditions.
-Includes extensive correspondence and news clippings, and Anderson’s research into the California Bracero program during his graduate program at U.C.
+The materials cover agricultural labor conditions; corporate agriculture and farm economy; pesticide use and effect on workers; agriculture-related legislation; farmer associations; and labor, religious and political organizing efforts to improve agricultural working conditions.
+Includes extensive correspondence and news clippings, and Anderson’s research into the Bracero Program during his graduate program at the Univeristy of California, Berkeley.

 This collection contains extensive documentation on the California program, and the millions of Mexican men, mainly from rural communities, who participated in it.
 In the collection, they are mostly unnamed numbers but there are a few instances of interviews and photographs documenting names and voices.